Dealing with peeing problems (urinary incontinence)

 This may include:

-They can work with your GP for the prescribing of medication or devices.
+They can work with your GP to prescribe medication or devices.

 They can link with other healthcare professionals if you need more specialist treatment.